-The University of Maryland, Baltimore (UMB) is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual misconduct or hate violence.
-The University explicitly prohibits dating violence, domestic violence, rape and other forms of sexual assault, and stalking as defined by both the Clery Act and University policy.
-The following offices and services contribute greatly toward this effort: Office of Accountability and Compliance, 410-706-2281 (6-2281); Anonymous Hotline, 866-594-5220; Student Counseling Center, 410-328-8404 (8-8404); and the University of Maryland, Baltimore Police Department (UMBPD), 410-706-6882 (6-6882).
+The University of Maryland, Baltimore is committed to a learning and working environment free from Sexual Misconduct, including sexual assault, domestic and dating violence, and stalking as defined by Title IX of the Education Amendments of 1972, the Clery Act, Campus SaVE Act, and Violence Against Women Reauthorization Act.

+UMB's Title IX program is through the Office of Accountability and Compliance, 410-706-2281.
+The following offices also contribute to UMB's prevention effort and response to sexual misconduct: UMB.
+Hotline, 866-594-5220; Student Counseling Center, 410-328-8404 (8-8404); and the University of Maryland, Baltimore Police Department (UMBPD), , 410-706-6882 (6-6882).